 Diagnosis is an important step in discovering which tree and plant pests, diseases and other problems are affecting your landscape’s health and beauty.
-So, what makes a plant material sample good and helpful vs. not-so-helpful?

-Davey’s Debbie Miller, senior diagnostician and plant pathologist at the Davey Institute, discusses what she looks for in a good plant sample.
+Davey’s Debbie Miller, a senior diagnostician and plant pathologist at the Davey Institute, discusses what she looks for in a good plant sample.
 Here are Miller’s 7 Steps to Collecting a Good Tree Sample:

 Step 1: Contact an Arborist for Help.
 If you see shrub or tree leaf spots or discoloration, bark splitting, or other signs of disease and insect infestation, contact your local professionally trained arborist to investigate your plant.
 The arborist will either diagnose the problem on the spot or send in a proper sample to the lab for further tests and treatment options.

 Step 2: Collect Multiple Samples.
 Miller says, the number one problem with samples is an insufficient sample.
 For example, it is difficult to diagnose the problem of an 80 foot oak tree with only 3 or 4 leaves.
 In order to properly diagnose a tree problem, examine tree branches, leaves, insects and fungus, you need multiple branches with leaves, insects or fungal reproductive structures in order to determine the agent—not just one twig or leaf.

 Step 3: Select Samples Showing a Progression of Symptoms.
 Speaking of multiple samples, it’s very important to send in various stages of the infestation or disease on leaves or twigs.
 Miller suggests collecting samples showing severe, moderate and light symptoms, in order to get a better diagnosis.
 A healthy control (untouched by disease or infestation) is also important for a true assessment.
 Dead branches and leaves may be helpful for detecting some problems as long as you provide other living samples as well.